Unstable classes of metric structures: Introduction and Preliminaries

+Stability, which is a generalization of Morley's $\aleph_0$-stability, is one such dividing line, which, perhaps, still remains the major one and the most extensively studied.
+One way to define stability is the following: a theory $T$ is stable if it is $\lam$-stable for some cardinality $\lam$ (hence generalizing the definition of $\aleph_0$-stability directly).
+However, an equivalent definition (which turns out to be more convenient for our purposes) is that $T$ is stable if no formula exhibits the \emph{order property}.
+We shall discuss different analogues of the order property (appropriate for our setting) at length later.

+The ``positive'' side of stability is not enough for classifying models up to isomorphism (this is why stronger properties, such as super-stability, NDOP, NOTOP, etc, were introduced).
+However, models of stable theories admit many good structural properties, investigating which led to many important discoveries and applications.
+On the other hand, the non-structure side is very clear: an unstable theory $T$ (say, a countable one) has the maximal possible number of non-isomorphic models, even slightly saturated ones, in any uncountable cardinality.
+The proof involves the use of ``generalized EM-models'', which is yet another generalization of Morley's techniques.
+This general technique of proving non-structure has paved the way to a broader subject of ``non-structure tehory'' \cite{Sh:e}.
+We shall use ideas and basic results from \cite{Sh:e} extensively in this paper.

+Another way in which Morley's work was generalized by the first author, was taking classification theory, and in particular, the study of categoricity, beyond the scope of elementary classes.
+Techniques used in this paper are general enough to study, for example, classes of elementary substructures of a big homogeneous model $\fC$.
+This way one expands the discussion to classes of models that omit a given (``nice enough'') collection of types over the empty set.

+Our current goal is to generalize results of the kind mentioned above to the setting of metric structures.
+In particular, we set up a framework for proving non-structure theorems in this context.

-Categoricity and stability are two if the most basic and important notions in contemporary model theory.
-It is therefore not a surprise that the study of pure model theory of classes of metric structures has begun with the investigations of these concepts and connections between them.
-One should point out, though, that while these notions have a very precise meaning in classical model theory, there are more than one natural choices when topology is introduced as an inherent part of the structure.
+While the notion of categoricity have a very precise meaning in classical model theory, there are more than one natural choices when topology is introduced as an inherent part of the structure.
 For example, while classical categoricity means having a unique model up to isomorphism, when working with metric structures, one has to specify which isomorphisms are being considered.

+Uncountable (more precisely, non-separable) categoricity of metric classes with respect to \emph{isometries} has been studied independently in different frameworks in \cite{Ben05} and \cite{ShUs837}.
+For a model theorist this is perhaps the most natural choice of isomorphism, since it preserves \emph{the whole structure}.
+The notion of isomorphism considered in \cite{ShUs837} is as a matter of fact a bit more general, and more recent works of Hirvonen and Hyttinen \cite{HH} weakened the definition further, allowing ``almost isometries'', that is, arbitrarily small perturbations.